+The examining committee is to have three members.
 The examining committee is to consist of three members, at least one of whom does not work at Lund University.
 The members must have at least associate professor qualifications unless there are special grounds.
 Both genders are to be represented in the examining committee unless there are special grounds.

 At least one substitute is to be appointed to the examining committee.
 The substitute is to be prepared to step in should a member of the examining committee be prevented from taking part in the public defence of the doctoral thesis.
-Note that if the substitute needs to step in, the examining committee as a whole is still required to satisfy the requirements outlined in the previous paragraph.
+If the substitute is active at Lund University, at least two of the ordinary members must not be, in order to fulfil the criteria outlined in the paragraph above.

-The examining committee appoints a chair from among its members.
+The chair of the examining committee is appointed from among its members.